JossWritesCode/JossWritesCode/README.md

 - 🎲 I love Dungeons & Dragons and craft my own stories as a Dungeon Master
 - 🎮 I'm a gamer at heart—I need a few hours a week to unwind playing Overwatch (**💪 Zarya main**)
-- 🌍 I love learning languages.
+- 🌍 I love learning both programming languages and foreign languages.
 I lived in Taiwan for a couple of years to study Chinese, and now I’m focusing on French.

 ---